 Creating a Faraday cage around the electronics and wiring helps to protect the guitar from external devices and reduces unwanted feedback by blocking incoming frequencies.

 It’s not just shielding that helps to combat this feedback – insulated wire and superior quality components all help.

-There are two main methods to shield a guitar – shielding graphite paint (conductive paint) or more commonly, aluminium or copper foil.
+There are two main methods to shield a guitar – shielding graphite paint (conductive paint) or more commonly, aluminium or copper tape.

 Many guitars will come from the factory with conductive paint covering the control and pickup cavities but this is not always the most effective way to shield a guitar.
 On top of this, conductive (graphite) paint is a lot more expensive – you only justify the price if you are shielding several guitars.
 It also takes several coats of the paint to reach a suitable level of continuity.

-Copper or aluminium foil are more readily available and a cheaper alternative.
-At the end of the video, we’ll show you the difference between graphite paint and copper tape on the multimeter.
+Copper or aluminium tape are more readily available and a cheaper alternative.

 To shield your guitar you will need;

 - 2-3m of 50mm wide copper shielding tape (with conductive adhesive)